jondavies00/millenium-falcon-challenge/README.md

 ## Usage

-This web application has a front end served by [Nginx](https://www.nginx.com/), a backend solver & server written in Python and hosted with uvicorn, and a CLI also written in Python.
+This web application has a front end served by [Nginx](https://www.nginx.com/), a backend solver & server written in Python and hosted with [Uvicorn](https://www.uvicorn.org/), and a CLI also written in Python.

 To get started, clone the repo with `git clone https://github.com/jondavies00/millenium-falcon-challenge.git`